2021 Year End Planning Checklist

 • Not eligible to participate in your employer’s plan or worse your employer doesn’t offer a plan?
 No problem, simply make a tax-deductible (pre-tax) IRA contribution before the end of the tax filing deadline of April 15, 2022.

-• Contribution limits are $6,000 per person plus an additional $1,000 catch-up contribution, if you are 50 years of age of or older at any point in 2021.
+• Contribution limits are $6,000 per person plus an additional $1,000 catch-up contribution if you are 50 years of age or older at any point in 2021.

 Harvest unrealized losses to offset realized gains.